 The State Arbor Day Ceremony was held at the Veterans Memorial in Vilonia before the Arkansas ReLeaf Project on March 16, 2013.
 Mayor James Firestone recited the Arbor Day Proclamation.
 Also read Arkansas ReLeaf Project below.
 For Arbor Day Outreach Communication, click here.

 The AUFC Annual Conference advances the mission of AUFC by providing an annual learning and networking event.
 Highlights include:

 The 21st Annual AUFC Conference was held June 25-26, 2012 at Lake Point Conference Center, Russellville.
 Approximately 45 people were in attendance.

 Sessions included “Trees in Sustainable Housing: Problems with Implementation in English Developments, “Green Infrastructure Planning in Northwest Arkansas,” “The Johnny Appleseed Effect,” “Arkansas’s Historic Trees,” Tikkun Olam ‘Repairing Our World’ with GPS/GIS,” “Oklahoma City’s Survivor Tree,” “Using a Gravel Bed to Facilitate Urban Tree Planting,” and “Getting Communities Involved in the Urban Forest.”
 Outdoor exhibitions were tree climbing and Air Spade demonstrations.

 At AUFC’s 2012 annual awards luncheon, Alison Litchy was recognized as Outstanding Professional of the Year and Dr. Douglas Jeffries was recognized as Outstanding Volunteer of the Year.

 AUFC’s 22nd Annual Conference, “Partnerships to Grove Your Tree Canopy,” will be held June 4, 2013 in Little Rock.
-Save the date.
-Watch our Events Page for further information.
+For information and/or to register, click here.

 Arkansas ReLeaf Project